dogweather/forkful/content/en/haskell/strings/concatenating-strings.md

   \ do it when they need to stitch together bits of text to form a new string, like\u2026"
 lastmod: '2024-03-13T22:45:00.120755-06:00'
 model: gpt-4-1106-preview
-summary: "Concatenating strings means smushing them together end to end.
-Programmers\
+summary: Concatenating strings means smushing them together end to end.
-  \ do it when they need to stitch together bits of text to form a new string, like\u2026"
 title: Concatenating strings
 weight: 3
 ---